Frequently Asked Questions

 How long do you keep the animals?

-The short answer is, as long as we have room and it is in the animal’s best interest.
+As long as we have room at our shelters and it is in the animal’s best interest.
 There is no set amount of time that an animal stays with us.

 Do you euthanize all the animals that don’t get adopted?